-Team Leaders and Associate Team Leaders must adhere to the highest ethical standards as they carry out their leadership duties on behalf of NSBRI and NASA.
+Team Leaders and Associate Team Leaders must adhere to the highest ethical standards and institutional regulations as they carry out their leadership duties on behalf of NSBRI and NASA.
 They must conduct all leadership duties with integrity, fairness and objectivity to ensure the scientific credibility of their team and the Institute.